tropicbliss/dnsbench/README.md

     -V, --version                      Print version information
 ```

 Before running this program, you must create a file that contains the IP addresses of the DNS servers you want to benchmark.
 Each IP address should be on a separate line.
+A sample file (`dns.txt`) has been provided to you in the root of this repository.

 ```
 # ip.txt